euphort-wind/euphort-wind.github.io/content/publication/2022paper/index.md

 ---
-title: 'Hybrid meeeting room as a tool to increase involvement level in the workflow'
+title: 'On the use of hybrid meeting rooms to increase involvement in the workflow'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here